Updated: August 7, 2025

 The customer service leader is new to the role.

-A gap analysis looks at the gap between where you are now and where you want to be, and analyzes the reasons you aren't there already.
+A gap analysis looks at the gap between where you are now and where you want to be.
+It analyzes the reasons you aren't there already so you can pinpoint your action plan.
 It's deceptively simple, yet highly effective.

 Here's how to conduct one.